Kaysims/Grip-Club/README.md

   * ### Thank You page:
     * Tested that the page appeared as expected.
-    * Tested each dropdown to ensure that the thank you page apperead when a form was submitted.
+    * Tested each dropdown to ensure the thank you page appeared when a form was submitted.
     * Tested that the thank you page is responsive.

   * ### Footer:
-    * Tested that the social media icons opened in a new top and that the links are correct.
+    * Tested that the social media icons opened in a new tab and that the links are correct.
     * Tested that the footer is responsive.

   * ### 404 page: